 Yet when we slow that process down we begin to discover something different.
 And different is what humans need to be doing a whole lot more of, these days.

 For experience to occur there must be some sort of interaction, what could perhaps in this case be called an interaction of all the many things that make up each of us as an individual, here where our sense of “self” or individuated consciousness seems to lie.
-Organs, skin, memories, sensory impressions, life impressions, environment and genetics, certain spiritual dimensions perhaps, all of these possibilities that have shaped and informed us, will collectively interact – healthy, or not.
+Organs, skin, memories, sensory impressions, life impressions, environment and genetics, certain spiritual dimensions perhaps, all of these possibilities that have shaped and informed us, collectively interact – healthy, or not.
 And so I AM, healthy (good), or not.

 Some of that alive human continuum is what might be called the intimate dimension, much of it non-verbal, two or more people, centered in the physical and the sensual (of the senses), where such possibilities for good or not, health or not, also exist.
 But that is maybe a different conversation, though probably similar in the way things of the same continuum are similar, as in related.